Twarner491/TeddyWarner.org/docs/Projects/MillingWorflow.md

 </center>

 This article attempts to serve as a complete guide for CNC milling, covering machinist jargon, material standards, feeds and speeds, CAM workflows with [Autodesk Fusion 360](https://www.autodesk.com/products/fusion-360/overview) & [Vectric Aspire](https://www.vectric.com/products/aspire), and milling workflows for [Shopbot](https://www.shopbottools.com/) & [Bantam Tools](https://www.bantamtools.com/) machines - all through a collection of milling micro-projects ranging from a 1 to 1.9 Million scale mill of Mars's Gale Crater to brass wax seals :smile:.

 !!! example "Milling Micro-Projects"

     This page strays from my normal single-project documentation style, opting to cover different CAM & milling workflows via a collection of micro-projects.
 In a similar approach to the "Constantly Updating" status of my [Lithophane Experiments](https://teddywarner.org/Projects/LithophaneExperiments/) article, I plan to continually expand the content of this article with any additional milling micro-project I complete.
+Initally, the page will just host [material reference](http://teddywarner.com/Projects/MillingWorflow/#material-reference) & a [feeds and speed calculator(http://teddywarner.com/Projects/MillingWorflow/#feeds-speeds-calculator)].
 That being said, be sure to stay tuned for future updates!

 ## Feeds & Speeds